 The agreement ends a series of four, one-year deals dating back to the 2008-09 school year.
 The string of shorter contracts was primarily due to the city's volatile budget situation and the inability of both parties to iron out their differences over non-money issues.

-Since March, union and committee negotiators have held more than 20
+Since March, union and committee negotiators have held more than 20 bargaining sessions with the intent of hammering out a three-year contract.

 "This negotiated settlement reflects the great respect and great relationship between both parties," said Daniel C. Elias, who chairs the School Committee's negotiating team.